Return to Ships of John Gregory

 John Gregory built the tug A. B. Ward (US No. 388/381) at the Miller Brothers’ Shipyard in Chicago on April 30, 1866.
-Her gross weight was thirty tons and her Official No. was corrected from 388 to 381 on December 12, 1894.
+Her gross weight was thirty tons.
 Her owners were Justine Bowman and John A. Crawford both of Chicago.
 Her original master was Frank S. Butler.

 A.B.
 Ward Enrollment Papers